Whether you like to paint them or carve them, bake ‘em or eat ‘em, it’s time to hit the pumpkin patch to pick out your favorite for the fall season.

 Every autumn, Wisconsinites flock to their local pumpkin patch in search of the best.
 Sometimes that means tall and skinny, sometimes short and round, sometimes even green and misshapen; the perfect pumpkin is loosely defined, and its beauty is in the eye of the beholder.

 So whether you want to pick your own pumpkin to take home, have a slice of fresh pumpkin pie or just want to celebrate the season, there's no shortage of ways to enjoy the power of the pumpkin in Wisconsin.
 Here's a sampling of great pumpkin patches around the state!

 Schultz's Country Barn - Eleva

 This unique farm is a combination gift shop, banquet facility, petting zoo, locally grown produce market and in the autumn, a pumpkin patch extraordinaire!
 Also every fall, a fun and challenging corn maze.

 Mommsen's Produce Patch - Rice Lake

-Mummsen's features an unusual array of pumpkin "artillery," including the Medieval Trebuchet catapult which throws a 50 lb pumpkin over 300 ft and an air cannon which sends an 8" pumpkin sailing over 1700 ft.
+Mummsen's features an unusual array of pumpkin "artillery," including the medieval trebuchet catapult capable of throwing a 50-pound pumpkin more than 300 feet and an air cannon that can send an eight-inch pumpkin sailing more than 1,700 feet.

 Apple Holler Restaurant & Playhouse - Sturtevant